Sanjit1/SecCheatScripts/README.md

 # Rules:
  - Unless Dhruv or Sanjit, do not push directly, just make a pull request.
  - Unless Dhruv or Sanjit, do not make changes to projects, other than Projects which names start with `Comp:`.
- - Only edit oyur name under `Comp:` Projects
+ - Only edit your name under `Comp:` Projects
  - Have fun saving the Cyber Patriots computers from non deadly Viruses